deanblackborough/gm-platformer/README.md

 ## Working on

 - Collisions (In progress)
-- Platforms
+- Platforms (In progress)
-- Jump through platforms (In Progress)
+- Jump through platforms & dropping down (In Progress)
 - Moving platforms
 - Dashing/Dodging/Rolling
 - Wall climb and Wall hang